 “Steam showers or steam treatments are great to help moisture penetrate your strands.
 And a citrus rinse will also remove build-up and allow moisture into the hair structure.”

 “Installing a water-softening shower head filter is always a good idea,” says Basile.
 “Using a clarifying shampoo once or twice a week will also help remove mineral residue.
-Or a pre-shampoo treatment works well too.” - keep an eye out for some exciting news coming real soon!
+Or a pre-shampoo treatment works well too.”

 Written by: Iris and Joelle